 Records and rumors: Reliably identifiable fossils of panarthropods date no farther back than the Early Cambrian.
 Nevertheless, some researchers claim to recognize them in the zoological Rorschach-test of the Ediacaran.
 Putative Ediacaran panarthropods might include:

 Parvancorina: (Right) Small shield-shaped creatures with body sculpture reminiscent of the cephala and pleural and axial lobes of trilobites.
 The case for Parvancorina draws strength from its similarity to the Burgess Shale trilobitomorph Skania fragilis.

 Spriggina floundersi: An Ediacaran animal.
 Rangeomorph frond?
 Annelid?
 Panarthropod?
 Each hypothesis has supporters.
-The fact that Spriggina has been found in association with trace fossils suggests that it was, at least mobile.

 Alas, the preservation of Ediacaran fossils typically precludes the identification of potential structures like jointed limbs on tiny Parvancorina, reducing our attempts to identify their affinities to paleontological pareidolia.

 (Cambrian - Quaternary) Arthropods ("Euarthropoda" of some authors, used herein to refer to the crown group of Arthropoda) with a proper arthrodized (sclerotized and jointed) cuticle covering the body have a copious fossil record, as even unmineralized cuticle is a "tough tissue," facilitating copious preservation in Konzervatlagerstätten.
 Some groups - Especially trilobites, mineralize their cuticle in addition.
 During the last twenty years, their phylogenetic pattern has began to come into focus, as well.